-We stand around in the heat, stun king and flies for a bit.
-Climbing up on a big rock helps a bit.
+We stand around in the heat, stink and flies for a bit.
+Climbing up on a conveniently big rock (right in the middle of the market) helps a bit.
 After a while some patterns begin to emerge.
 I can see the buyers, as they are well dressed and carry notebooks and are writing things down.
 I followed a guy for a bit to watch him.
 He is very friendly and had pretty good English.
-We talk a bit but you hate to bother a guy at work right.
-But said ask me any question so I did.
+We talk a bit but you hate to bother a guy at work right?
+But he said ask me any question so I did.
 I think I could buy cattle now.
 What do you look for?
 A healthy animal that is fat of course.
 No obvious disease or injuries.
 For fun I asked him about prices today.
 Ohhh they are too high I won’t buy much today.

 After my gate mistake I make sure to stay clear of the bulls, some of whom are very agitated.
 This in not a tourist attraction here.

 In a scary incident a bull got loose and charged some of our group.
-An American and German tourist were injured but not seriously .
+An American and German tourist were injured but not too seriously .
 They were injured when two bulls charged and some women were in between them.
 He tried to help them and was knocked down by the bull and got some scrapes and bruises, and his camera was smashed.
-We here it’s not too serious.
-If so he was lucky.
+A visit to the local medical clinic for both of them, and stories to tell!

-Some of the ladies stepped into an office along the side to ask the purpose and found that this was the tax people.
+Some of the ladies stepped into an office along the side of the market to ask the purpose and found that this was the tax people.
 Yikes!
 After the transaction you came up to settle your tax bill.
 No credit here, pay cash right now.